alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 `completion(nil, AuthError.*the specific error*)`</br>
 We call the completion with a nil `AuthSession` and the particular `AuthError` that occurred.</br>

-If you're curious about what the `AuthError` is, you can check out [this article on responsible error handling](/wrap-your-errors-please).
+If you're curious about the details of the custom `AuthError`, you can check out [this article on responsible error handling](/wrap-your-errors-please).

 Awesome!
 Let's persist the `AuthSession` between application launches using a generic `AuthDataStore`.